Types of Clams and OystersLast updated on 10/26/2023

-Clams come in various sizes, scaling from smallest to largest with Littleneck clams, Middleneck clams, Topneck clams, Cherrystone clams, and Quahog clams, otherwise known as Chowder clams.
-Different types of clams each have their own flavor profile and distinct texture, which makes them ideal for their own specific cooking applications.
+Clams come in various sizes, scaling from less than an inch to over 4 inches.
+Different types of clams each have their own flavor profile and distinct texture, which makes them ideal for specific cooking applications.

 1. Littleneck Clams

-- Taste: Mild ocean brininess and pleasantly sweet undertones
+- Littleneck Clams Taste: Mild ocean brininess and pleasantly sweet undertones

-- Texture: Plump and juicy; the most tender of the clams
+- Littleneck Clams Texture: Plump and juicy; the most tender of the clams

-- Cooking Applications: Most commonly served raw on the half shell or steamed.
+- Littleneck Clams Cooking Applications: Most commonly served raw on the half shell or steamed

 2. Middleneck Clams

-- Taste: Briny salinity yet small afternotes of subtle sweetness
+- Middleneck Clams Taste: Briny salinity yet small afternotes of subtle sweetness

-- Cooking Applications: Steamed over pasta for Spaghetti alle Vongole or in a Spanish seafood paella.
+- Middleneck Clams Cooking Applications: Steamed over pasta for Spaghetti alle Vongole or in a Spanish seafood paella

 3. Topneck Clams

-Topneck clams are the most versatile with their cooking applications: tender enough to serve raw on the half shell, and hearty enough to withstand longer cooking applications, such as stewing.
+Topneck clams are named after the distinctive shape of their neck, which is thicker and shorter than other types of clams.
+They are considered the most versatile for cooking applications, since they are tender enough to serve raw on the half shell, and hearty enough to withstand longer cooking applications, such as stewing.

-- Taste: Bold, piquant salt overtones interwoven with notes of tangy earthiness
+- Topneck Clams Taste: Bold, piquant salt overtones interwoven with notes of tangy earthiness

-- Cooking Applications: Steamed over seaweed amongst other crustaceans in a New England clambake.
+- Topneck Clam Cooking Applications: Steamed over seaweed amongst other crustaceans in a New England clambake

 4. Cherrystone Clams

-- Taste: Lingering salty notes with a smooth, clean finish
+- Cherrystone Clams Taste: Lingering salty notes with a smooth, clean finish

-- Cooking Applications: Stuffed and broiled for the classic Clams Casino or chopped and stewed into a clam chowder.
+- Cherrystone Clams Cooking Applications: Stuffed and broiled for the classic Clams Casino or chopped and stewed into a clam chowder

-- Texture: Tough and chewy meat that’s ideal for longer cooking applications
+- Quahogs Texture: Tough and chewy meat that’s ideal for longer cooking applications

-- Cooking Applications: Creating stuffed quahogs with a mix of stuffing, green and red bell peppers, onions, red pepper flakes, and sometimes linguica (traditional Portuguese sausage).
-Not ideal for being served raw or steamed.
+- Quahogs Cooking Applications: Creating stuffed quahogs and clam chowder; Not ideal for being served raw or steamed

 Back to Top